Rotation schedule and description

 The goal of this rotation is to provide residents with the knowledge skills and clinical experience to provide care for patients recovering from general, regional and monitored anesthesia care.
 Residents will become competent at recognizing and managing common PACU problems and more serious crises, with emphasis on effective communication with the appropriate surgical, medical, nursing services and the primary anesthesia team.
 Residents will round and receive regular lectures on a variety of topics relating to PACU care.
 Residents will become familiar with ventilator management and weaning and acute post-operative pain management.

 Regional Anesthesia: (Jonathan Markley, Georgina Sesana, Co-directors)

 With busy orthopedic, trauma, vascular, podiatric and plastic surgery services, our residents will have plenty of exposure to regional techniques throughout training as well as during their CA2 pain rotation and CA 3 regional month.
 Residents will learn central neuraxial anesthesia and a wide variety of peripheral nerve blocks done under ultrasound guidance.
 They will hone their skills in the Simulation Lab on models and experience an ultrasound visualization workshop with live volunteers.
-Our faculty includes several specialty-trained regional anesthesiologists and many others who share a passion for providing optimal intra and post-operative care utilizing regional techniques.
+Our faculty includes several fellowship-trained regional specialists and many others who share a passion for providing optimal intra and post-operative care utilizing regional techniques.
 Throughout training, residents will receive lectures on the latest cutting edge techniques and outcome studies on the benefits of the various procedures.
 Our residents become adept not only at providing expert intraoperative care but will also recognize the importance of regional anesthesia in providing enhanced recovery after surgery (ERAS).
 Minimum required numbers are met early in training and our graduates are very comfortable with these valuable, essential skills.